 See HMRC EIM01475 (below) for further details.

-Refer to the following HMRC manuals for technical data relating to the tax treatment of telephony expenses.
+Refer to the following HMRC manuals for technical data relating to the tax treatment of mobile, phone and broadband expenses.